agnoster/duplicator/README.md

 * duplicate all traffic to `localhost:3000`, ignoring responses
 * listen on port `8080`

+Note: the cli automatically uses the cluster API to run several workers to handle connections, and restart workers if they die.

 # usage (code)

 The equivalent to the call above, in node.js: